 An ancient Pictish-Scottish family was the first to use the name Aloways.
 It is a name for someone who lived in Aberdeen but originally from Clackmannan.
 The name may be derived from the Gaelic alla which means wild and mhagh which means field.

 Early Origins of the Aloways family

 The surname Aloways was first found in the county of Clackmannanshire (Gaelic: Siorrachd Chlach Mhannainn), nicknamed the “wee county,” it is the smallest Council Area of Scotland, located in southeastern Scotland.
 According to Black, the most likely source of their origin was Alloa in the Aberdeen area.
 The first recorded spelling of the name was Alleway, about the year 1359.
 Alloway is a former Scottish village that is now a suburb of Ayr, best known as the birthplace of Robert Burns and the setting for his poem "Tam o' Shanter."
 In North America, the word Alloway is a Delaware Indian term meaning "beautiful tail" and refers to the black fox.

 Early History of the Aloways family

-Another 195 words (14 lines of text) covering the years 1440 and 1772 are included under the topic Early Aloways History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Aloways research.
+Another 98 words (7 lines of text) covering the years 1440 and 1772 are included under the topic Early Aloways History in all our PDF Extended History products and printed products wherever possible.

 Aloways Spelling Variations